 Looking for healthy and easy lunch recipes?
 This delicious chickpea salad sandwich is essentially a vegetarian chicken salad sandwich using chickpeas!

 Why is finding healthy and easy lunch recipes so hard?
 Alex and I like to eat very, very simple at breakfast and lunch, so that we can spend our time and energy on dinner recipes.
 But it’s still hard to find recipes that are simple, filling and easy to bring to work.
 One of our favorite easy lunch recipes ever is this chickpea salad sandwich.
 It’s basically a vegetarian chicken salad sandwich, but uses chickpeas instead of chicken!
-It’s seriously so tasty that we find ourselves making it often.
+It’s seriously so tasty, it’s one of our most popular chickpea recipes to date.
 And our toddler Larson is a huge fan: the other day when we made it he grabbed a fork and started eating it out of the bowl!
-Keep reading for our Chickpea Salad Sandwich recipe.

 How to make a chickpea salad sandwich

 This chickpea salad sandwich is truly easy to make: and we’re not just saying that.
 It takes just 10 minutes to whip up the chickpea salad and throw it onto a sandwich.
 The only cutting involved is thinly slicing some celery and green onions.
 Mix that up with some chickpeas, mashed with a fork, mayonnaise, lemon juice, and celery seed, and you’ve got a fresh, refreshing chickpea salad.